aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/get-max-range/_index.md

 ```

 ## **Getting max data range**
-In most cases, we only need to obtain all the ranges containing all the data, even if the empty cells outside the range are formatted.
-And the settings about shapes, tables, and pivot tables will be ignored.
+In most cases, we only need to obtain the range containing all the data, even if the empty cells outside the range are formatted.
+The settings for shapes, tables, and pivot tables are ignored.

 ```html
 <!DOCTYPE html>